zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

 ms.custom: devx-track-azurepowershell
 ---

-# Automatic Extension Upgrade for VMs and Scale Sets in Azure
+# Automatic Extension Upgrade for Virtual Machines (VM) and Scale Sets (VMSS) in Azure

 Automatic Extension Upgrade is available for Azure VMs and Azure Virtual Machine Scale Sets.
-When Automatic Extension Upgrade is enabled on a VM or scale set, the extension is upgraded automatically whenever the extension publisher releases a new version for that extension.
+When Automatic Extension Upgrade is enabled on a virtual machine or scale set, the extension is upgraded automatically whenever the extension publisher releases a new version for that extension.

  Automatic Extension Upgrade has the following features:
 - Supported for Azure VMs and Azure Virtual Machine Scale Sets.